 In its simplest form, investors determine the cap rate of a property by dividing the property’s annual net operating income by the value of the asset.
-The resulting number is a percentage, and it’s how investors understand the potential return on a given property.
-Simply put, the cap rate represents the financial returns of a property over a single year.
+The resulting number is a percentage, and it’s how investors understand the potential return on a property.
+Essentially, the cap rate represents the financial returns of a property over a single year.

 What Does a Cap Rate Indicate?

-The ranges of what constitutes a good or bad cap rate varies widely, depending on the property, and its market.
+The ranges of what constitutes a good or bad cap rate varies widely, depending on the investment property and its market.
 Investors use the cap rate as a quick guide to an investment’s value compared to other similar real estate investments.

-But as an indicator it leaves out important aspects of a real estate investment such as the leverage undertaken to purchase and develop a property, and the time it will take to realize cash flows from improvements.
+But as an indicator, the cap rate leaves out important aspects of a real estate investment such as the leverage undertaken to purchase and develop a property, and the time it will take to realize cash flows from improvements.

 The Formula for Calculating Cap Rates